 Get started now

 There are a number of finer points of the regulations for the first home withdrawal and KiwiSaver HomeStart grant that you may need to be aware of.
-We recommend you speak to a MAS adviser about your particular circumstances.
-There is no cost for this.
-To contact an adviser call 0800 800 627 or email firstname.lastname@example.org.
+To talk to a MAS adviser about your particular circumstances, phone 0800 800 627 or email firstname.lastname@example.org.

 Investments are not guaranteed.